 The Vancouver Cherry Blossom Festival marks the reawakening of the city for the new season.
 If you’re in and around the city, it’s impossible to miss the touches of pink around the neighbourhood.
 Restaurants will often celebrate with special “cherry blossom features” on their menus.
 Official festival itinerary includes a Sakura Night Dinner, Poetry Contests, Concerts and more.

-Note: The cherry blossoms bloomed early this year!
-We started seeing them around in the city in late February.
 For our top picks on where to find, photograph, and enjoy the blossoms, read our blog post here.

 Spot Prawn Festival (May)